 Managed Protection is the managed application protection service that helps protect your web applications and services from distributed denial-of-service (DDoS) attacks and other threats from the internet.
 Managed Protection features always-on protections for your load balancer, and gives you access to WAF rules.

-DDoS protection is automatically provided for global external HTTP(S) load balancers, global external HTTP(S) load balancer (classic)s, external SSL proxy load balancers, and external TCP proxy load balancers, regardless of tier.
+DDoS protection is automatically provided for global external Application Load Balancers, classic Application Load Balancers, and external proxy Network Load Balancers, regardless of tier.
 The HTTP, HTTPS, HTTP/2, and QUIC protocols are all supported.
+In addition, Managed Protection Plus subscribers can Access DDoS attack visibility telemetry.

 For more information, see Managed Protection overview.

-Google Cloud Armor Threat Intelligence lets you secure your traffic by allowing or blocking traffic to your global external HTTP(S) load balancers and global external HTTP(S) load balancer (classic)s based on several categories of threat intelligence data.
+Google Cloud Armor Threat Intelligence lets you secure your traffic by allowing or blocking traffic to your global external Application Load Balancers and classic Application Load Balancers based on several categories of threat intelligence data.
 For more information about Threat Intelligence, see Configuring Threat Intelligence features.

 Named IP address lists